 How long does anxiety treatment take?

 It depends on the type and severity of anxiety.
 Many patients experience significant improvement within 4–8 weeks of starting medication.
 Some complete a course of treatment in a few months; others benefit from longer-term management.
-Dr. Brendel develops a timeline based on your individual clinical picture.
+I adjust based on how you’re responding — there’s no fixed schedule that works for everyone.

 Can anxiety disorders be cured?

 Many people achieve complete remission of anxiety symptoms with the right treatment.
 Others achieve substantial relief that allows them to function well and enjoy a high quality of life.
-Early, accurate diagnosis and tailored treatment give the best outcomes.
+Early, accurate diagnosis makes a real difference.
+Many patients I’ve seen who had struggled for years made significant progress once they got the right diagnosis and a plan that actually fit.

 Do I need a referral to see Dr. Brendel for anxiety?